 MacDonald's: A kid's fantasy.

-taste and smell when I was a child.
+I liked the taste and smell when I was a child.
 Couldn't quite explain why.
 Perhaps, it was the deep-fried zest of Golden Arches 'golden fries', which you couldn't quite get at home (which only served boiled and steamed vegetables.

 But as I grew up...I began to know more things.
 I began to hear about the horrors of fast-food.
 Terms, like "high-blood pressure", "cholesterol-free" that had never been known to me began to assault my consciousness incessantly.
 (I had only come across the term "trans-fat" when I entered University after talking to some friends who absolutely abstained from fast-food).